aws-samples/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/cryptographic-attestation/_index.en.md

     </pre>

     {{% notice info %}}
+The output of the `nitro-cli build-enclave` command provides measurements that are unique to the enclave image file.
+The output will not be identical to the example above.
 Please be sure to carefully save these measurements for later reference as they are critical for this section.
     {{% /notice %}}